zulfikarrosadi/auth-jwt-access-refresh-token/README.md

 # auth-jwt-access-refresh-token

-created token based authentication system using jwt and access and refresh token mechaninsm
+Token based authentication system using jwt and access and refresh token mechaninsm

-everytime the login or register flow is success, it will produce `req.user` object this object is used to protecting some routes, and it containing `userId` and `sessionId` and encoded with jwt
+Everytime the login or register flow is success, it will produce `req.user` object.
+This object is used to protecting some routes, and it containing `userId` and `sessionId` and encoded with jwt

 ## Endpoint